People

 To subscribe, fill out the following form.
 You will be sent email requesting confirmation, to prevent others from gratuitously subscribing you.

-Please use the cryptdb-users mailing list to ask questions about CryptDB, get help, and offer any suggestions.
+We no longer maintain the mailing list cryptdb-users.
+The list was used to ask questions about CryptDB, get help, and offer any suggestions.
 To see the collection of prior postings to the list, visit the archive.